 - Norway got a lot of history and stories and so the number of museums is pretty high.
 Artists and art lovers find it to be an inspiring place and thus Norway gets special in drawing inspiration during winters.
 Visit the National Gallery to catch some of the famous works of Pablo Picasso, Vincent van Gogh, and Edvard Munch.

 - Shred off the excessive winter laziness with the adventurous trekking along the mountain’s edge in Preikestolen.
 Climb this 604 meters route at the Lysefjord winding through the enormous cliff and have some flow of adrenaline inside the adventurous you.
 The real challenge lies in the winter.

 - Probably the laziest thing to do to shed off the laziness.
 Take a ferry ride at Geiranger.
 The scenic experience is bound to make you hallucinated and awestruck.
-A gorgeous S-shaped fjord is a place where you can wonder at the beautiful landscape of mountain overlooking the fjord.
+A gorgeous S-shaped fjord is a place where you can wonder at the beautiful landscape of mountains overlooking the fjord.
 In a Norwegian winter, the town of Geiranger has a lot to explore.

-Lastly, make sure you always make some time to spend few of your winter days enjoying the snow under your feet.
+Lastly, make sure you always make some time to spend a few of your winter days enjoying the snow under your feet.